jameshanlon/netlist-paths/_sources/index.rst.txt

 - C++ compiler supporting C++14
 - CMake (minimum 3.12.0)
 - Boost (minimum 1.65.0)
-- Python 3.8
+- Python (minimum 3.8)
 - Make
 - Autoconf
 - Flex
 - Bison
-- Doxygen (only if building the documentation)
+- Doxygen (only required if building the documentation)

-To build and install netlist paths, configure the build system with CMake, then run Make:
+To build and install netlist paths, configure the build system with CMake, then run Make, for example:

 .. code-block:: bash